 Town of Hamilton

-The town will pay for the expansion with loans and money from a developer.
-It has already obtained a $300,000, 10-year loan from Loudoun County, and has applied for a $200,000 loan from the Virginia Revolving Loan Fund, a state program that provides loans to municipalities.
-An Aug.
-29 hearing on the town's application has been scheduled in Richmond.
-In addition, the town has received $164,300 from Copper Land Co., developer of Carriage Ridge, a new subdivision that will be served by the plant.
+The town plans to finance the plant expansion in three ways.
+It has applied for a $300,000 loan from the Virginia Revolving Loan Fund, a state agency that provides low-interest loans to municipalities.
+It has also applied for a $200,000 loan from Loudoun County.
+And it has received a $164,300 pledge from the developers of Carriage Ridge, a new subdivision that will be served by the plant expansion.

 The town will pay back the loans with tap fees as it receives them.